retinens/laravel-cookie-consent/README.md

 ## Refuse button

 If you want to add a refuse button to the dialog, you can enable the option in the config file.
-When the user clicks "Refuse non-essential cookies" a `laravel_cookie_consent` cookie will be set with the value of `0`
+When the user clicks on "Refuse non-essential cookies" a `laravel_cookie_consent` cookie will be set with the value of `0`.

 ## Customising the dialog texts